-Regular attendance in classes is of utmost importance regarding satisfactory course completion and the awarding of credit for a particular subject.
+Regular attendance in class is of utmost importance regarding satisfactory course completion and the awarding of credit for a particular subject.
 Successful completion of tests does not indicate that a student has mastered a particular course.
-Instructors' lectures, student participation and successful completion of homework/assignments are factors that determine satisfactory course completion and credit attainment.
-Excessive absenteeism from class and can consequently result in credit not being awarded for a particular course(s).
+Instructors' lectures, in-class discussion, successful completion of homework, and class participation are factors which determine satisfactory course completion and credit attainment.
+Excessive absenteeism from class lectures and discussions can consequently result in credit not being awarded for a particular course(s).